-Passed - past tense and past participial form of the verb "to pass".
+Past tense and past participial form of the verb "to pass".

 "To Pass" means to go forward, proceed, depart.
 This can mean to move forward in time, space or in action.

-time: "How did you pass the time between classes?"
+Time: "How did you pass the time between classes?"

-space: "... and then James passed the ball to me and I scored a goal!"
+Space: "... and then James passed the ball to me and I scored a goal!"

-action: "Charlize passed all her exams."
+Action: "Charlize passed all her exams."

 "Leilani's great-grandfather passed his fortune onto her."